msabramo/kallithea/docs/installation.rst

    backed up to ``my.ini.0-1``.)

-If using a sqlite database, stop the Kallithea process/daemon/service, and then make a copy of the database file::
+If using a SQLite database, stop the Kallithea process/daemon/service, and then make a copy of the database file::

  service kallithea stop